Wilmington North Carolina

 Three prisoner-of-war (POW) camps operated in the city from February 1944 through April 1946.
 At their peak, the camps held 550 German prisoners.
 The first camp was located on the corner of Shipyard Boulevard and Carolina Beach Road; it was moved downtown to Ann Street, between 8th and 10th Avenues, when it outgrew the original location.
 A smaller contingent of prisoners was assigned to a third site, working in the officers' mess and doing groundskeeping at Bluethenthal Army Air Base, which is now Wilmington International Airport.

-During the 1990s, and all the way to the late-2000s, Wilmington began to grow rapidly, partially due to the film industry and the completion of I-40.
+Starting in the 1990s, Wilmington began to grow rapidly, partially due to the film industry and the completion of I-40.
 The city successfully annexed the areas of Seagate in 1998 and Masonboro in 2000.
 The annexation of Monkey Junction was stopped in 2012 by the North Carolina House of Representatives after local backlash.
 In 2017, a chemical compound called GenX, discharged by a Chemours plant near Fayetteville, North Carolina, was first found to be present in the Cape Fear River; a major water source for the region.
 It was also revealed that the same plant had been discharging the chemical compound since 1980.
 In 2020, then-President Donald Trump designated Wilmington as the first World War II Heritage City in the country due to the city's contributions during the war.

 The Audubon Trolley Station, Brookwood Historic District, Carolina Heights Historic District, Carolina Place Historic District, City Hall/Thalian Hall, Delgrado School, Federal Building and Courthouse, Fort Fisher, Gabriel's Landing, James Walker Nursing School Quarters, Market Street Mansion District, Masonboro Sound Historic District, Moores Creek National Battlefield, Sunset Park Historic District, USS North Carolina (BB-55) National Historic Landmark, Westbrook-Ardmore Historic District, William Hooper School (Former), Wilmington Historic District, and Wilmington National Cemetery are listed on the National Register of Historic Places.